 3. Be extra careful when you try to find shopping deals on social networking.
 Although it's a great way to get announcements regarding sales and coupon-codes, social networking accounts can easily be impersonated as well as out-right hacked.
 Get your information about the social networking sites, then proceed directly to the main site of the store mentioned to wheel and deal.

-5. Always save copies of your orders and receipts from online purchases.
-Many stores will redirect one to a page after you've submitted an order detailing exactly what was bought, customer information, the prices, etc. You should either print a copy of this or save a copy to your computer in case any issues arise before the end of the return period.
-Ensure that you save any emails regarding your items' status or correspondence with the company regarding your orders, too.
+4. Always save copies of your orders and receipts from online purchases.
+Many stores will redirect you to definitely a page after you've submitted an order detailing everything that was bought, customer information, the prices, etc. You should either print a copy of this or save a copy to your computer in case any issues arise before the end of the return period.
+Be sure to save any emails concerning your items' status or correspondence with the company regarding your orders, too.

 5. Know about the dangers of shopping online along with your mobile device.
 Although it's convenient for a number of reasons, it does put your personal information at an elevated risk for eavesdropping.
 Public wi-fi and abbreviated URLs are much easier to get around than conventional computing from home, so save your shopping fix for your safest conditions.